aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.SecurePrivateAccess.md

 This variable defines the external bootstrap server to be used by Kafka clients in the format `hostname:port`.
 The external bootstrap server name should match the custom domain wildcard DNS pattern of the external TLS certificate.
+The external bootstrap server port should match the internal bootstrap server port.

 Set the external bootstrap server for Zilla Plus via `cdk.context.json`, in the `SecurePrivateAccess` `external` `server` variable.